Python

 set_ethernet_cb(type, packetCb)

-Register an ethertype packet callback that will be called for packets of the given type.
-Usually this callback with just need to strip some headers and call either run_ip_cb or run_ethernet_cb.
+Register an ethertype packet callback.
+Called for packets of the given ethertype.
+Typically the callback strips headers and calls run_ip_cb or run_ethernet_cb.

 - packetCb: The callback to call for packets of the given ethertype.